lingaraj2020/netflix-gpt/README.md

 -add hardcided values to constant files.
 -reigister tmdb & create app and get api key and access token -Get data from TMDB now playing movies API
+-Custom hook for nowplayingmovies
+-update store with movie data
+-planning for maincontainer and secondary container -fetch data for trailer video
+-update store with trailer video data
+-embeded the youtube video and make it autoplay and mute -tailwind classes to make awesome for maincontainer